emimontesdeoca/jordgubbe/README.md

 ## Thanks

-Thanks to simplyWeather for its API, r/homelab for being a cool subreddit, and myself for finish the project(for now!).
+Thanks to simplyWeather for its API, r/homelab for being a cool subreddit, and myself for finishing the project(for now!).

 ## License